BaronSamediOfficial/Linux/LinuxFundermentals.md

 a temporary mount directory called `/mnt`is often made by default.
 ### findmnt - shows you whats mounted and where it is mounted.
 ### umount - unmount
 ### lsof - list open files

 ## Manageing Networks
-ipv4 is the old version of addressing schemes for different networks with 4 number addreses such `192.168.5.63`.
+ipv4 is the old version of addressing schemes for different networks with 4 number address such `192.168.5.63`.
 Subnetmask

 There are two parts to this address;